jeromeetienne/AR.js/three.js/examples/imageProcessing.wasm/README.md

 # GOAL
+- Bench how fast the web can go about image processing
-- filtering : convert2Grey + adaptativeThresholding
+- Example on filtering : convert2Grey + adaptativeThresholding
-- code this in multiple versions : webworkers - webassembly - gpu
+- Code this in multiple versions : webworkers - webassembly - gpu
-- mix them together - which combinasion
+- Then mix them together - determine which combinason is best

-# Step1 Basic Demo
+# Step1 Basic Demo - onecore-purejs
 - read the webcam
 - display the origianl image
 - filter the image - use jsaruco function
 - display the filtered image

-# Step2 Implement webworkers + jsaruco
+# Step2 Implement webworkers + jsaruco - multicore-purejs
 - aka all normal javascript - no webassembly so more stable

-# Step3 Implement webassembly
+# Step3 Implement webassembly - onecore-wasm
 - code in C the convert2Grey yourself first
 - see about getting a horintal/vertical blur in C
 - then do a adaptative thresholding